-Prithvi Festival is the annual festival organised by and at Mumbai’s Prithvi Theatre around its anniversary, which is celebrated on November 5.
+Prithvi Festival is the annual festival organised by Mumbai’s Prithvi Theatre around its anniversary, which is celebrated on November 5.
 The festival, which was launched in 1983, showcases new, emerging and past theatre performances.
 Adishakti, Ansh, Complicite, Motley, Naya Theatre, Rage Productions and Theatre Unit are just a few of the theatre groups that have staged productions at the festival, many of which have premiered at the event.
-Along with plays, the events include talks and music concerts.
+Along with plays, the events have included talks and music concerts.

 Check out more theatre festivals here.

 1. By Air: Chhatrapati Shivaji International Airport, formerly known as Sahar International Airport, is the primary international airport serving the Mumbai metropolitan area.
 It is situated about 30 km from the main Chhatrapati Shivaji Terminus (CST) train station.
 Mumbai Chhatrapati Shivaji has two terminals.
 Terminal 1, or the domestic terminal, was the old airport referred to as Santa Cruz Airport, and some locals still use this name.
 Terminal 2, or the international terminal, replaced the old terminal 2, formerly known as Sahar Airport.
 The Santa Cruz Domestic Airport is about 4.5 km from the international airport.
 There are regular direct flights to Mumbai from most major cities in India and across the world.
 Buses and cabs are easily available from the airport to reach desired destinations.